pdsoftplan/zap-maven-plugin/README.md

-username           | Username used in the authentication             | Yes, for authenticated analysis password           | Password used in the authentication             | Yes, for authenticated analysis extraPostData      | Used to define any extra parameters that must be passed in the authentication request (e.g. *domain=someDomain&param=value*) | No loggedInRegex      | Regex that identifies a pattern in authenticated responses (needed to allow authentication)     | No loggedOutRegex     | Regex that identifies a pattern in non-authenticated responses (needed to allow authentication) | No excludeFromScan    | Define the URLs that will be excluded from the scan | No
+username           | Username used in the authentication             | Yes, for authenticated analysis password           | Password used in the authentication             | Yes, for authenticated analysis extraPostData      | Used to define any extra parameters that must be passed in the authentication request (e.g. *domain=someDomain&param=value*) | No loggedInRegex      | Regex that identifies a pattern in authenticated responses (needed to allow re-authentication)     | No loggedOutRegex     | Regex that identifies a pattern in non-authenticated responses (needed to allow re-authentication) | No excludeFromScan    | Define the URLs that will be excluded from the scan | No

 CAS only authentication parameter: